-CO579 Internship in School Counseling (6) - can take up to one year (Professional development training
+CO589 Internship in Clinical Mental Health Counseling (6) - Can take up to one year (Professional development training- \$ amount will vary depending on student's choice of training)

-- \$ amount will vary depending on student's choice of training)
+3. Six (6) hours of approved electives (refer to UWA's Graduate School Catalog for listing of electives)

-3. Six (6) hours of approved electives (refer to UWA's Graduate School Catalog for listing of electives) Total Required: 60 hours
+Total Required: 60 hours

-\\If you plan to obtain a state license in any state other than Alabama, you need to review that state's licensing board's educational requirements BEFORE you take any electives.
+If you plan to obtain a state license in any state other than Alabama, you need to review that state's licensing board's educational requirements BEFORE you take any electives.
 Some states require the completion of courses not included in the required courses listed above.
 You can fulfill that state's course requirement by using the two electives (6 semester hours) to take those courses.
-Please contact your mentor if you have any questions about what elective you need to take based on the state where you plan to get licensed.
+Please contact your mentor if you have any questions about what elective you need to take based on the state in which you plan to obtain licensure.